Monday 9 a.m. - 8 p.m.

 Access to Exit Doors

-Fire code laws prohibits blocking the four sets of doors leading outside.
+Fire code laws prohibit blocking the four sets of doors leading outside.
 No tables, chairs, or other items should be placed in front of these doors.
 Any injury or death to any person occurring due to the blockage of these exit ways will be the liability and responsibility of the lessee blocking the doors.

 The Library Director or designee is responsible for the implementation and enforcement of the above user guidelines and policies.
 In the best interest of the Library, the Director may deny use of the room.
 The Director’s decision may be appealed to the City Manager.
 If the City Manager denies use of the room, the decision may be appealed to the Library Board.